Meet the startups from Brinc’s first online Demo Day – TechCrunch

 Orbillion Bio, a food-tech startup that was part of a UC Berkeley accelerator program, uses “lab on a chip” technology to create to cultured meat products using a small tissue sample from heritage cattle breeds.
 The team of scientists and engineers works to find the optimal meat cell lines that are both nutritious and tasty, and will appeal to other agricultural and food companies.

 Singaporean startup Shandi Global is developing technology that will enable it to manufacture plant-based meat substitutes that have amino acid and protein profiles that are similar to real meats, and thus have more flexible use cases than the current offerings of patties, nuggets and sausages.
-The company’s tech allows it to modify plants at a molecular level and offers meat alternatives at more affordable prices as it plans to supply to restaurants, online grocers and big-box retailers.
+The company’s tech allows it to modify plants at a molecular level and offers meat alternatives at more affordable prices as it plans to supply restaurants, online grocers and big-box retailers.

 Based in France and the U.S., STYCKR targets the parametric insurance market, which is currently restricted to natural catastrophes.
 Its end-to-end risk management platform enables clients to track physical goods and other assets as they make their way through the supply chain.
 Its platform consists of a small, self-powered device that is attached to goods and sends data to STYCKR’s SaaS risk-prediction and management SaaS platform.

-Hong Kong startup Symphony has developed plug-and-play sensors that monitor vibrations from machines, sends data to cloud-based software that uses AI to analyze how they are performing, and visualize the data on an app with maintenance advice.
-This helps facilities predict potential issues before machines shutdown, resulting in expensive downtime.
+Hong Kong startup Symphony has developed plug-and-play sensors that monitor vibrations from machines, send data to cloud-based software that uses AI to analyze how they are performing and visualize the data on an app with maintenance advice.
+This helps facilities predict potential issues before machines shut down, resulting in expensive downtime.

 Canadian startup TROES develops energy storage technology using lithium-ion (LiFePO4) technology.
-Its indoor, outdoor and container systems are modular, which means they can be customized to meet the needs of clients who include middle-market power distributors.
+Its indoor, outdoor and container systems are modular, which means they can be customized to meet the needs of clients that include middle-market power distributors.
 The aim of TROES’ products is to increase the efficiency of power storage, which can result in lower utility bills and fewer shortages.
-It sees itself taking on power solution giants like Tesla, LG Chem, and BYD.
+It sees itself taking on power solution giants like Tesla, LG Chem and BYD.

 UpperMed, a med-tech startup based in Singapore, has developed a portable device called PD Care that makes it easier for peritoneal dialysis patients to conduct dialysis by themselves.
 PD Care gives patients more flexibility over where and when they need to change dialysis fluid.
 It automatically records its flow rate, transparency and volume, and syncs all data to an app.
 It starts with a to-consumer model selling devices and charging for its app, and plans to later target organizations by developing hospital management systems.

 Another member of Brinc’s India program, Vacus Research takes a new approach to indoor positioning through the use of its patented “virtual radio fencing.”
 This allows for more precise tracking of people and objects within a space.
-Use cases include monitoring high-value assets, tracking occupancy, disaster management, and most recently, contact tracing during the COVID-19 pandemic.
+Use cases include monitoring high-value assets, tracking occupancy, disaster management and, most recently, contact tracing during the COVID-19 pandemic.

 Z Imaging is an American startup that develops augmented reality tools, including its surgical navigation and robotics platform, to help doctors perform surgeries.
 Incubated at Harvard i-lab and backed by Y Combinator and Plug and Play, the startup focuses on ventriculostomy, a common surgical procedure to drain excess cerebrospinal fluid from the head.
-Its goal is to reduce the time it takes to perform ventriculostomies while improving safety and accuracy.
+Its goal is to reduce the time it takes to perform ventriculostomies, while improving safety and accuracy.